-Our system can be used as internet kiosk or other publicly available web terminal in schools, libraries, cafes, hotels, offices, tourist centers and a like.
+Our system can be used as internet kiosk or other publicly available web terminal in schools, libraries, cafes, hotels, offices, tourist centers and the like.
 Another possibility is to use Porteus Kiosk for displaying information, advertisements, pictures or streaming videos to digital signage deployments.
-It can also act as a diskless (if booted over a network) workstation in companies which use browsers as a main working tool, such as customer support centers.
+It can also act as a diskless (if booted over a network) workstation in companies that use browsers as their main working tool, such as customer support centers.

-Our system supports most of the touchscreens out of the box however some models may require calibration, swapping of X/Y axes or additional configuration like enabling touch gestures.
-Certain touchscreen models do not work with opensource drivers or have limited functionality so integration of proprietary ELO/eGalax/PQLabs/POSTouch/other drivers is necessary.
-Tasks mentioned above could be performed by following our kiosk modification guide or we could do this job for you through the commercial customized kiosk builds service.
+Touchscreen hardware is supported out of the box if opensource drivers are included in the Linux kernel.
+Certain models do not work or have limited functionality so integration of proprietary drivers like ELO/eGalax/PQLabs/POSTouch/other with Porteus Kiosk installation ISO is necessary.
+This could be done by following our kiosk modification guide or we could do this job for you through the commercial customized kiosk builds service.
 Please query the touchscreen manufacturer about the Linux compatibility before you buy the hardware.

-Porteus Kiosk supports nearly 5 thousands of inkjet, laser and thermal printers attached directly to the kiosk with usb, parallel or serial cable or connected through the network.
-Full list of currently suppored models can be find under this link.
+Porteus Kiosk supports nearly 5 thousand inkjet, laser and thermal printers attached directly to the kiosk with usb, parallel or serial cable or connected through the network.
+A full list of currently suppored models can be find under this link.